translate-img

 Anyone looking to move to the country legally must make official immigration applications at this government agency.
 As expected, the applicant will need to submit some required legal documents.

 In addition, immigration paperwork is incomplete without adequate supporting documents.
 The agency will request evidence and a certification letter.
-So, application materials and supporting document translations need verification from a certified document translator
+So, application materials and supporting document translations need verification from a certified document translator.

 English translation and its certification are crucial to the entire process.
 The agency may delay or reject your application without these requirements.